 14th – Par 5 (long)

 This is the longest hole on the golf course as the name suggests.
 The wind is more often than not blowing back into you, making a low piercing drive more favourable.
 Out of bounds covers the whole right-hand side of the hole, so make sure to keep to the left of the fairway also.
 Don’t be too greedy with the second shot the largest bunker on the course ‘Hell’ will turn this Par 5 into a card wrecker.
 The pin position is key on this narrow landing area of green.
 Walk away with a Par, and you are entitled to a good pat on the back.

 15th – Par 4 (Cartgate In)

-A good drive over the cartgate bunker will set up a nice approach to one of the trickiest greens on the course.
+A good drive over the cart gate bunker will set up a nice approach to one of the course’s trickiest greens.
 The green slopes left to right and front to back.
-Take 10 yards off from your second shot and allow the ball to feed from the front left towards the hole.
+Take 10 yards off from your second shot and allow the ball to feed on the front left towards the hole.

 S.I 9 | 414 Yards

 16th – Par 4 (Corner of the Dyke)

 This is a tough driving hole with out of bounds all on the right, On the left principal’s nose bunker is well within reach.
 Therefore the sensible play is a long iron or hybrid to land just short of the bunker.
 Ensure you take enough club with your second shot as the false front on the green will feed everything back towards Grant’s bunker.
 The 16th is a tough hole, and a Par is a great score.